 The Pacific Northwest Climate Impacts Research Consortium (CIRC) is a climate-science-to-climate-action team funded by the National Oceanic and Atmospheric Administration (NOAA).
 A mix of scientists from disciplines as varied as atmospheric and social science, CIRC is a proud member of NOAA’s Regional Integrated Sciences and Assessments (RISA) program, a national leader in climate science and adaptation.

 CIRC acts in a supporting role for communities, policy makers, and resource managers in Oregon, Washington, Idaho, and western Montana as they work to adapt to our changing climate.
 To do this, CIRC collaborates directly with Pacific Northwest communities as part of our Community Adaptation effort.
 To reach a broader audience, CIRC researchers are developing Climate Tools, a series of free online services and applications that allow users in the climate adaptation community to apply the latest climate science and data as they plan for climate change.
 CIRC is based at Oregon State University in Corvallis, Oregon.
 Our researchers can be found across the Pacific Northwest, including at the University of Idaho, the University of Washington, and the University of Oregon.
-We are hosted at Oregon State University by the Oregon Climate Change Research Institute.
+We are hosted at Oregon State University by the Oregon Climate Change Research Institute and the College of Earth, Ocean, and Atmospheric Sciences.

 By the year 2100, CIRC research projects that the Pacific Northwest will be between 2 and 15 degrees Fahrenheit warmer than it was during the second half of the 20th century.
 These rising temperatures mean precipitation will be far more likely to fall as rain instead of as snow.
 As with much of the American West, mountain snow in the Pacific Northwest acts as a kind of natural reservoir, providing water via snowmelt during our region’s warm, dry summer months.
 Losing this snow to rising temperatures is expected to have far-reaching consequences for our region’s hydrology, consequences that range from drought and forest fires to increased flooding in some basins.
 At the same time, our region’s coastal communities face other challenges, from severe storms to rising sea levels—the result of melting polar ice and increasing ocean temperatures—that are expected to cause flooding and beach erosion.